s-shahriar/Quick-Send/README.md

 - [react-tooltip](https://react-tooltip.com/docs/getting-started): Utilized for creating informative tooltips, providing additional context when users interact with certain elements, enhancing usability.
 - [react-simple-typewriter](https://www.npmjs.com/package/react-simple-typewriter): Employed for implementing typewriter-style text animation, adding a dynamic touch to text elements across the website.
 - [swiper.js](https://swiperjs.com/): Integrated Swiper.js for creating interactive and responsive sliders, enhancing the presentation of content such as asset carousels and featured items.
+- [react-hook-form](https://react-hook-form.com/) : Used for handling form validation and submission.
+- [axios](https://axios-http.com/): Utilized for making secure API calls.
+- [sweetalert2](https://sweetalert2.github.io/): Used for creating interactive alerts for better user experience.

 ### Technologies Used